mperon/ip-whois/README.md

-# Registro.br - IP Whois Database Server
+# IP-Whois - IP Whois Database Server Search

 Build on golang, this is an web application to identify owners of ip addresses on registro.br database.